 Use The Entire Track

 As I mentioned earlier, you need to learn to drive without the racing line on.
-The main reason for this is that the racing line that is displayed is not optimised for the quickest lap times possible, and really limits your potential.
+The main reason for this is that the racing line that is displayed is not optimized for the quickest lap times possible, and really limits your potential.

 Learn From Your Mistakes